Skip to content

 Principal Doctrine 2 declares that death is nothing to us, for when we exist, death is not present, and when death is present, we no longer exist.
 This responds to the second great instrument of control: the fear of what comes after death.
 This argument says: death may mean judgment or suffering, and you had better live rightly — which means, not pursuing your own pleasure — or face that prospect.
 Epicurus answers: death is the complete end of sensation, and where there is no sensation there is neither good nor evil.
 The terror of death, and with it every claim to authority that rests on threatening us with what follows it, is groundless.

 This pattern is essential for reading PD3 correctly.
 The doctrine is not an isolated technical statement about pain and pleasure.
 It is the third in a deliberate sequence of responses to arguments that all point the same direction: toward abandoning pleasure as the guide of life in favor of submission to external authority, whether divine command, fear of death, or philosophical argument about limits.
 Epicurus was not retreating when he wrote PD3.
-He was advancing directly into the strongest philosophical challenge his opponents could mount, and defeating it on their own terms.
+He was advancing directly into the strongest philosophical challenge his opponents had mounted, and defeating it on their own terms.
 The full cup — the completed, limited, fully achieved pleasurable life — is his answer to Plato, just as the nothing-to-fear gods and the nothing-to-fear death are his answers to the first two challenges.

 Plato’s challenge runs as follows.
 If we are to identify the highest good — the thing that makes a life complete and that cannot itself be increased — it must be something that has a definite limit.
 A thing that can always be increased further is by definition incomplete.
 Virtue, in Plato’s framework, has a definite limit: it is either present or absent, and once fully present it cannot be made more so.
 But pleasure, Plato argues, has no such limit.
 Pleasures admit of “more and less” — they can always be greater or smaller in quantity and intensity, and there is no natural stopping point.
-A pleasurable experience can always, in principle, be followed by another pleasurable experience, and there is no level of pleasure that constitutes “complete” pleasure.
-This is the very feature that Plato’s character Philebus celebrates: “pleasure would not be perfectly good if she were not infinite in quantity and degree.”

 But Plato turns this feature into a fatal objection.
 Precisely because pleasure is infinite, indefinitely extendable, and always capable of increase, it cannot be the highest good.
 The highest good must be something that can be achieved, that has a natural completion, and about which one can say: this is it, this is the goal, and I have reached it.
 Pleasure, being unlimited, can never be fully reached.
 Chasing it is like pouring water into a vessel with no bottom.

-Plato makes the same argument through his discussion of purity.
-The truest and best of any quality is not that which is greatest in quantity but that which is most unadulterated — most free from admixture with its opposite.
-The purest white is not the most white but the most unmixed, the most free from any tinge of other color.
-Apply this principle to pleasure: the truest pleasure is not the greatest in quantity but the most unmixed, the most free from any admixture of pain.
+Apply this principle to pleasure, substituting “pleasure” for “whiteness” and “pain” for “other colours,” and Plato’s implication for pleasure becomes immediate: the truest pleasure is not the greatest in quantity but the most unmixed, the most free from any admixture of pain.
 This purity argument is important because it gives Epicurus a framework for his answer, as we shall see.

 This is the argument Epicurus had to answer.
 And the doctrine that has been so systematically misread is precisely his answer to it.